 All of these benefits aid in reducing your risk of heart disease, stroke, and other cardiovascular diseases.
 So if you’re looking for a way to improve your heart health, mountain biking is a great option.

-5. Mountain biking can help improve your balance and coordination
+5. improve your balance & coordination

 Riding a mountain bike can help improve your balance and coordination.
 This is because mountain biking requires you to use both your upper and lower body to control the bike, and it challenges your proprioception (your ability to sense the position of your body in space).